syrianarchive/syrianarchive-investigations/investigations/kiwanhospital.md

 <iframe src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2Falhadath.agency%2Fposts%2F1724238624377005&width=500" width="500" height="387" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allow="encrypted-media"></iframe>

-Images taken by the investigations team on the ground (featured later in the report) as well as posts on social media reveal the damage to the facility from directly after the attack.
+Images taken by the investigations team on the ground (featured later in the report) as well as posts on social media reveal the damage to the facility directly after the attack.
 [Images](https://www.facebook.com/alhadath.agency/posts/1724238624377005) uploaded by Al Hadath show the severe damage to the hospital's interior as a result of the attack.

 <video autoplay loop muted playsinline style="width: 100%">
 <source src="/assets/investigations/KiwanHospital/1.webm" type="video/webm">